‘The Abominable Snowflake’

 Planets visited: Omicron Theta, former Federation colony and the planet where Data was discovered many years ago.
 It's now a dead planet, and the colony has vanished.

 Elementary, My Dear Data: He's practising sneezing.
 He stores the memories of all the colonists, which allows him some semblance of human knowledge, but not necessarily how to use it.
 He was created by Dr Noonien Soong, whose nickname was 'Often-Wrong' Soong (that's a bad rhyme).
-HE seems genuinely emotional when he finds another android.
+He seems genuinely emotional when he finds another android.
 He has an off switch on his abdomen, but likes to keep it quiet.

 The Picard Maneouvre: He's super pragmatic about the android and puts everyone at ease by reminding them that humans are, in their own way, machines too.
 He's totally up his own arse for a lot of this episode, though, refusing to listen to advice.

 Villain of the Piece: Lore, an identical android, was Data's prototype but claims to be his improvement.
 Has real emotions, but this has made him unstable.
 He's got a nervous tick too.
-He's ambtious, arrogant and completely nuts.
+He's ambitious, arrogant and completely nuts.
 He poisons Data and tries to take his place, kicks him in the head and then beats up Worf.
 He's a complete bastard.

 The Boy: Wesley realises that Lore has replaced Data while everyone else is taken in.
-They all shout him down and like dicks to him.
+They all shout him down and act like dicks to him.
 Quite how the teenage character is supposed to be smarter than everyone else on this highly-trained crew is beyond me, but you've got to feel sorry for the squirt.

 Alien Life Forms: The Crystalline Entity, a huge snowflake-like creature flying through space at warp speed.
 It devours organic life, stripping all life energy from a planet.
 Lore drew it to Omicron Theta, and tries to feed it the Enterprise.
 It doesn’t really do much in this episode.